zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 API definition and practices
 ----------------------------

+See :ref:`db` for the automatically generated documentation.

-The ``class AccountBroker`` and ``class ContainerBroker`` are very similar and inherit from the same class in the baseline implementation (swift.common.db.DatabaseBroker).
+The ``class AccountBroker`` and ``class ContainerBroker`` are very similar and inherit from the same class in the baseline implementation (:class:`swift.common.db.DatabaseBroker`).
 So, we consider them together, calling them "Broker".

 * DatabaseBroker.__init__: